 Q: What is occupational therapy all about?

 A: Most people think occupational therapy is about jobs, recovery, or going back to work.
 While this is often the case for adults, occupational therapy for kids is completely different.
 I think this is somewhat misunderstood.
-The occupation of a child is play, getting along with their peers, and learning.
+The occupation of a child is play, learning how to move and getting along with peers.
 Pediatric occupational therapy helps a child improve their ability to engage in these tasks so they can grow and develop into healthy adults.

 In pediatric occupational therapy, we can use many different modalities or methods, such as movement, art, or sensory equipment, to help a child reach their goals.
 That’s what I love about it.